Spectral (Skyfire album)

 Spectral is the third full-length studio album by Swedish metal band Skyfire.
 It was released on 10 May 2004 through Arise Records.
 The lyrical themes include armageddon, loneliness, delusion, despair and mysticism.
 The Korean release of the album features three bonus songs; "Patterns" and two live tracks "Skyfire (2003 Busan Rock Festival Live)" and "Mind Revolution (2003 Busan Rock Festival Live)".

-The band supported the album by touring in November 2004 with Dark Moor, and in April and May 2005 with Centinex, Corporation 187, and Decadence.